ForgeApps/anaconda/README.markdown

 ## Changelog

-* 0.2.0
+* 0.9.1

-	* Add support for multiple `anaconda_for` calls per model.
-Currently limited to one per form, however.

-	* Improve migration generation file and class naming to include field name

-	* `post_media.asset_url` will now return nil if the file_path is nil
+  * Fix for anaconda:migration when the field name has an underscore in it

 * 0.9.0